-- 4.11 The United Kingdom is required under the following EU Directives and guidelines to ensure that all members of the management body of a Relevant Firm are fit and proper:
+4.11 The United Kingdom is required under the following EU Directives and guidelines to ensure that all members of the management body of a Relevant Firm are fit and proper:

-- CRD IV (Articles 13, 88 and 91);
+- CRD (Articles 13, 88 and 91);

 - MiFID II (Article 9); and

 - the EBA Suitability guidelines.

-- 4.12 CRD IV requires Member States to ensure that board members of CRR firms 'at all times be of sufficiently good repute and possess sufficient knowledge, skills and experience to perform their duties'.
+4.12 CRD requires that firms have primary responsibility for ensuring board members of CRR firms are 'at all times be of sufficiently good repute and possess sufficient knowledge, skills and experience to perform their duties'.
 According to the EBA Suitability Guidelines, this includes ensuring the appointment of all board members is subject to a regulatory approval or notification process.
 The EBA Suitability Guidelines recognise that as members of the management body have specific roles, the assessment process and criteria can differ.

-The EBA's Guidelines (EBA/GL/2012/06) are available at www.eba.europa.eu/documents/10180/106695/EBAGL201206-Guidelineson theassessmentofthesuitabilityofpersons.pdf.

-- 4.13 In order to comply with these EU obligations, Notified NEDs are subject to assessment and notification requirements by the PRA in lieu of preapproval.
-Under these requirements firms must: - assess the fitness and propriety of all NEDs not subject to regulatory approval on appointment and periodically thereafter.
-The PRA rules do not define appointment for these purposes but appointment should generally be understood as being linked to a contractual arrangement between the firm and the Notified NED, ie a letter of appointment; - notify the PRA that such NEDs have been deemed fit and proper; and - notify the PRA of any other information which would be reasonably material to the assessment of a NED's fitness and propriety. - 4.14 The EU obligations listed above do not apply to credit unions.
-Consequently, the appointment of a NED who does not perform an SMF in a credit union is not subject to either preapproval or notification, although credit unions are being required to ensure that such NEDs are fit and proper to perform their role and that they observe key conduct standards. - 4.15 The approach and criteria for assessing the fitness and propriety of Notified NEDs should, for the most part, be identical to that used to assess NEDs in scope of the SMR.
-Differences may, however, arise, where the specific responsibilities of a NED in scope of the SMR require specific expertise or skills. - 4.16 Firms should address issues and concerns about a Notified NED's performance or probity in the same way they would address concerns involving a NED in scope of the SMR.
+4.13 In order to comply with these EU obligations, Notified NEDs are subject to assessment and notification requirements by the PRA in lieu of pre-approval.
+Under these requirements firms must:

+- assess the fitness and propriety of all NEDs not subject to regulatory approval on appointment and periodically thereafter.
+The PRA rules do not define appointment for these purposes but appointment should generally be understood as being linked to a contractual arrangement between the firm and the Notified NED, ie a letter of appointment; - notify the PRA that such NEDs have been deemed fit and proper; and - notify the PRA of any other information which would be reasonably material to the assessment of a NED's fitness and propriety.

+4.14 The EU obligations listed above do not apply to credit unions.
+Consequently, the appointment of a NED who does not perform an SMF in a credit union is not subject to either pre-approval or notification, although credit unions are being required to ensure that such NEDs are fit and proper to perform their role and that they observe key conduct standards.

+4.15 The approach and criteria for assessing the fitness and propriety of Notified NEDs should, for the most part, be identical to that used to assess NEDs in scope of the SMR.
+Differences may, however, arise, where the specific responsibilities of a NED in scope of the SMR require specific expertise or skills.

+4.15A Where the PRA has reasonable grounds to suspect that money laundering or terrorist financing has been committed or attempted, or there is increased risk thereof in connection with a firm, the PRA will assess the impact this has on the fitness and propriety of notified NEDs.

+4.16 Firms should address issues and concerns about a Notified NED's performance or probity in the same way they would address concerns involving a NED in scope of the SMR.
 This may include sharing these concerns with the PRA if relevant or sufficiently important.
-Similarly, where the PRA has concerns about a Notified NED, it will normally share them via the Chair or SID. - 4.17 In addition to complying with the PRA's EU obligations, supervisors will be able to use the information provided in these notifications to assess the fitness and propriety of the Notified NED and inform supervision's views on the overall balance and composition of the Board. - 4.18 Changes to the composition of a firm's board, including the appointment of a Notified NED, should be reflected in a Relevant Firm's Management Responsibilities Map.
+Similarly, where the PRA has concerns about a Notified NED, it will normally share them via the Chair or SID.

+4.17 In addition to complying with the PRA's EU obligations, supervisors will be able to use the information provided in these notifications to assess the fitness and propriety of the Notified NED and inform supervision's views on the overall balance and composition of the Board.

+4.18 Changes to the composition of a firm's board, including the appointment of a Notified NED, should be reflected in a Relevant Firm's Management Responsibilities Map.